 - Make sure that all trash cans are covered or latched and keep them inside a closet.
 (Don't forget the bathroom trash bins.) - Keep the toilet lids closed. - Keep both people and pet food out of reach and off all counter tops. - Move house plants or secure them.
-Some dogs like to play with them and may knock them over. - Make sure aquariums or cages that house small animals, like hamsters or fish, are securely out of reach of your foster dog. - Move and secure all electrical and phone wires out of reach.
-Dogs may chew on or get tangled in them. - Pick up any clothing items that have buttons or strings, which can be harmful to your foster dog if consumed. - Relocate knickknacks or valuables that your foster dog could knock down.
+Some house plants are toxic to dogs.
+Make sure these are not placed within reach of your foster dog.
+Some dogs like to nibble the leaves or play with them and may knock them over. - Make sure aquariums or cages that house small animals, like hamsters or fish, are securely out of reach of your foster dog. - Move and secure all electrical and phone wires out of reach.
+Dogs may chew on or get tangled in them. - Pick up any clothing items that have buttons or strings, which can be harmful to your foster dog if consumed.

+Relocate knickknacks or valuables that your foster dog could knock down.

-Choosing a foster dog
+Choosing a Foster Dog

 The foster coordinator will work with you to select a foster dog who meets your specific requirements.
 We will always do our best to match you with a dog who fits with your lifestyle and schedule.
+You are invited to attend any one of our scheduled "Pup-Ups" to meet some of our rescue dogs and talk with our "on-site" volunteers that can help you find a dog that's perfect for you and your family.

-Dog introductions
+Dog Introductions

-If you have personal pets who are dogs, you'll want to introduce them to your foster dog one at a time and supervise their interactions at first.
-It's a good idea to introduce them outside in a large yard or on a walk, keeping all the dogs on leash and allowing them enough space to get adjusted to one another.
+If you have personal pets who are dogs, you'll want to introduce them to your foster dog one at a time and closely supervise their interactions.
+It's always a good idea to introduce them outside, in a large yard or on a walk, keeping all the dogs on leash and allowing them enough space to get adjusted to one another.
 If you can, it works best to schedule a time for your personal dogs to meet the foster dog before you take the foster dog home.

-In addition, make sure that high-value items (food, chew toys, plush toys, Kongs or anything else that your dogs hold in high regard) are put away whenever the dogs are interacting.
+In addition, make sure that high-value items (food, chew toys, plush toys, Kongs, or anything else that your dogs hold in high regard) are put away whenever the dogs are interacting.
 You don't want to allow the possibility of a fight.
 Those high-value items are best placed in the dogs' personal areas.
-Finally, never feed your dogs in the same room as the foster dog; always separate them at feeding time.
+Finally, never feed your dogs in the same room as the foster dog, always separate them at feeding time.

-Cat introductions
+Cat Introductions